nf-core/logos/README.md

 * [nf-core-logos/](nf-core-logos) - contains official `nf-core` logo and icon in `ai`, `png` and `svg` formats.
 * [make_logo/](make_logo) - contains a template logo with `GenericName` for a new pipeline, and a minimalist bash script to generate a new logo for your pipeline.
-* [example-logos/](example-logos) - contains example pipeline logos in correct and incorrect format.
+* [example-logos/](example-logos) - contains example pipeline logos in correct and incorrect rendering.

 ## Create a pipeline logo